tock/tock/doc/reference/trd-appid.md

 application binary needs to not be covered by integrity, it MUST be a Footer.

+Which types of credentials a Credentials Checking Policy supports are kernel-specific.
+For example, an application that only accepts TBF Objects signed with a particular 4096-bit RSA key can support only `Rsa4096Key` credentials, while an open research system might support no credentials.
+Because the `length` field specifies the length of a given credentials, not understanding a particular credentials type does not prevent parsing others.

-5 `AppCredentialsChecker` trait
+6 Credentials Checking Policy: the `AppCredentialsChecker` trait
 ===============================

-The `AppCredentialsChecker` trait defines an interface to a module that accepts, passes on, or rejects Application Credentials.
+The `AppCredentialsChecker` trait defines the interface that implements the Credentials Checking Policy of the Process Checker: it accepts, passes on, or rejects Application Credentials.
 When a Tock board asks the kernel to load processes, it passes a reference to a `AppCredentialsChecker`, which the kernel uses to check credentials.
 An implementer of `AppCredentialsChecker` sets the security policy of Userspace Binary loading by deciding which types of credentials, and which credentials, are acceptable and which are rejected.